Dmytro1991ua/TODO_Project/README.md

 #### Project Overview:

-##### TODO_Project is quite a helpful and handy app to keep track on daily basis activities of any user.
+##### TODO_Project is quite a helpful and handy app to keep track of daily basis activities of any user.

 #### Main Features of TODO_Project App:
 * Display current time and date;